gpzhu/enmRoute/README.md

 Functions of this package were also provided in Shiny platform at
 <https://enmapp.shinyapps.io/enmroute>.

-The aim of this package is to use ecological niche model prediction to optimize biodiversity survey in an expected area.
-The goal of the package is to capture more individuals in field surveys by using our ecological niche model-based tool.
-We hope our model-based route could help field biologists design sampling routes for regional and national surveys.
+The aim of this package is to use ecological niche model habitat suitability predictions to plan field survey in an expected area.
+Our platform would assist biodiversity survey to capture more individuals in the field.
+We hypothesize that field surveys that account for habitat suitability predictions would promote field collections.
+Our model-based survey route that acocunt for habitat suiability predictions and use practiceable driving time/distance to optimize survey efforts, we hope that this package and its accompany shinny could help field biologists design sampling routes for regional and national surveys.

 Key Words: Survey route, Optimization, Ecological Niche Model, Habitat suitability, Carrying Capactiy Index (CCI)